 Macrolides work by preventing bacteria from producing proteins they need to grow and multiply.

 Fidaxomicin is given only by mouth (orally) and is minimally absorbed Drug Absorption Drug absorption is the movement of a drug into the bloodstream after administration.
 (See also Introduction to Administration and Kinetics of Drugs.)
 Absorption affects bioavailability—how quickly... read more into the bloodstream when taken orally.
-It is used to treat Clostridioides difficile–induced colitis Clostridioides (formerly Clostridium) difficile-Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
-The inflammation is caused by toxin produced by C. difficile... read more but does not do much harm to the other bacteria that normally live in healthy intestines.
+It is used to treat Clostridioides difficile– induced colitis Clostridioides (formerly Clostridium) difficile-Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
+The inflammation is caused by toxin produced... read more but does not do much harm to the other bacteria that normally live in healthy intestines.

 Macrolides should be taken during pregnancy only when the benefits of treatment outweigh the risks.

-With erythromycin, azithromycin, and fidaxomicin, no harmful effects on the fetus have been observed in animal studies, but no well-designed studies have been done in pregnant women.
+With erythromycin and azithromycin, no harmful effects on the fetus have been observed in animal studies, but no well-designed studies have been done in pregnant women.
 Erythromycin is considered among the safest antibiotics to use during pregnancy.
 It is considered safer than azithromycin because it has been used more, and thus more is known about it.

 With the macrolide clarithromycin, harmful effects on the fetus have been observed in animal studies.
+Therefore, pregnant women should not take clarithromycin except when there is no alternative drug.
 (See also Drug Use During Pregnancy Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more .)